 Vitamin A contributes to a variety of things in the human body.
 From bone growth to improving the immune system, it’s a component that is beneficial for many aspects of life.
 It promotes healthy vision while having the capacity to slow down retinal problems within the eyes.

-I found that I was iron deficient in 2014.
-Cream of Wheat provides a large portion of this component in a single sitting.
-Iron is used by the body to carry oxygen to blood cells.
-This is imperative in order to survive as most of your body requires oxygen to function – including the brain.
+Cream of Wheat provides a large portion of iron in a single sitting.
+It is used by the body to carry oxygen to blood cells.
+This is imperative to survive as most of your body requires oxygen to function – including the brain.
 It also plays a role in skin cell regeneration and repair, hair and nails.

-Also referred to as vitamin B1, this is another element that has a variety of uses.
+Also called vitamin B1, this is another element that has a variety of uses.
 From helping digestion to increasing energy levels, it’s one of the Swiss Army Knife vitamins of the group.
 It’s been found to aid against Alzheimer’s disease, memory loss and preventing cervical cancer.

 Commonly known as vitamin B3, niacin has the ability to reduce cholesterol levels to a controllable level – but only at high doses.
 It can also promote energy for the cells in the body as well as preventing the arteries from hardening.